Michael Moorer vs. Vaughn Bean: The fight

 Despite a lackluster effort, Moorer would nevertheless earn a close majority decision victory.
 Moorer fought an extremely cautious, defense-orientated style and despite pleas from Atlas for Moorer to press the action and fight more aggressively.
-Moorer ultimate did just enough as two judges scored the fight 116–113 (seven rounds to four, one round even) and 115–113 (seven rounds to five) while the third judge scored the fight even at 114–114, having had Moorer down four rounds going into the ninth before giving Moorer the final four rounds.
+Moorer ultimately did just enough as two judges scored the fight 116–113 (seven rounds to four, one round even) and 115–113 (seven rounds to five) while the third judge scored the fight even at 114–114, having had Moorer down four rounds going into the ninth before giving Moorer the final four rounds.

 Aftermath

 The fight was Moorer's last with Atlas as his trainer.
 Atlas was so displeased with Moorer's subpar performance that he announced his decision to leave Moorer just two days after the Bean fight, admitting that he had and Moorer had a volatile training camp leading up to the fight in which the two had almost come to blows.
 Explaining his decision to part ways with Moorer, Atlas explained "I watched Cus D'Amato at the end, saying he would always be true to his principles, and allow himself to be treated badly (by Tyson) just to be with a fighter.
 I saw that and I vowed it would never happen to me."
 Moorer would hire Freddie Roach to replace Atlas for his next fight; a unification bout with Evander Holyfield, who had defeated Tyson in their rematch by disqualification to set up a rematch with Moorer three years after Moorer had previously defeated him for the WBA and IBF heavyweight titles.